 WASHINGTON, D.C. – April 22, 2014 – The U.S. Coast Guard Academy claimed top honors in the Great American Can RoundUp’s (GACR) first Commander-in-Chief’s Challenge by recycling more than 89,000 beverage cans, equating to almost a pound per cadet or more than 2,560 pounds of total cans recycled.
 U.S. Military Academy Company C3, 3rd Regiment recycled nearly 11,790 aluminum cans, putting them in first place for the individual company competition.

-In celebration of Earth Day, today, Director of Environmental Safety and Occupational Health Maureen Sullivan presented the trophy and prize money to the U.S. Coast Guard Academy in the Hall of Heroes at the Pentagon.
+In celebration of Earth Day, today, the Department of Defense, Director of Environmental Safety and Occupational Health Maureen Sullivan presented the trophy and prize money to the U.S. Coast Guard Academy in the Hall of Heroes at the Pentagon.

 Sponsored by the Can Manufacturers Institute (CMI), the GACR spreads awareness of the environmental benefits of recycling aluminum cans.
 This first Commander-in-Chief’s Challenge, provides an environment that fosters healthy competition and educational opportunities for both the U.S. Coast Guard Academy and U.S. Military Academy.
 The challenge ran from November 15, 2013, (America Recycles Day) through March 15, 2014 and with more than 163,200 cans recycled overall, both academies fully embraced the recycling competition.